UPPMAX/programming_formalisms/retrospects/2023_reflection_richel.md

 ## Ideas for next year

- * More focus on academics, e.g. start from writing a paper.
+ * Add an academic starting point, e.g. start from writing a paper.
    It would make the course similar to 'Tools for reproducible research', yet more focused on how to use these.
    'Programming formalisms for research/open science/preregistrations'